serna-r/Service-aware-password-risk-meter-Helping-users-to-choose-suitable-passwords-in-services/README.md

 **"Service-aware password risk meter – Helping users to choose suitable passwords in services"**
 (submitted to ARES 2025)

+This work was conducted with the support of the Spanish National Cybersecurity Institute (INCIBE).
 Due to space constraints in the main manuscript, additional figures, tables, and materials are provided here to complement the study and support reproducibility.

 ---
 ## Approach Overview

 The following figure provides a schematic summary of our proposed model.
 It illustrates how user, password, and service features are integrated to assess risk and generate feedback through the password meter interface.